tonjoo/sandstrap/README.md

 **Hi.
-I built it by myself to use on one of my projects.
+I built it to use on one of my projects.
 If you really want to use it, feel free.**

 - - -